Olubukola-Yewande/Student-Mental-Health/README.md

 <h3>Objectives</h3>
 The objectives of this PowerBi project is to examine the mental health status of students.
-This PowerBi project aims at addressing questions like;<br>
+This PowerBi project aims at addressing questions like:<br>

 1. Are students experiencing mental health breakdown?
 If they are, what are the causes of this?
 Could it be age?
 Does it mean that the older students expereince these mental health issues or the younger students do?<br>
 2. Could it be caused by thier courses?
 Are some courses responsible for this?<br>